0x80/isolate-package/README.md

 affected by this setting.
 If you want to debug the configuration set `DEBUG_ISOLATE_CONFIG=true` before you run `isolate`

+### forceNpm

+Type: `boolean`, default: `false`

+By default the isolate process will generate output based on the package manager that you are using for your monorepo, but your deployment target might not be compatible with that package manager.

+It should not really matter what package manager is used in de deployment as long as the versions match your original lockfile.

+By setting this option to `true` you are forcing the isolate output to use NPM.
+A package-lock file will be generated based on the contents of node_modules and therefore should match the versions in your original lockfile.

+This way you can enjoy using PNPM or Yarn for your monorepo, while your deployment requires NPM.

 ### buildDirName

 Type: `string | undefined`, default: `undefined`